Davang/Davang/readmes/GIT.md

 ### main

 * Principal branch with releases.
-* No code should be committed to it, all commits should be merges of pull requests.
+* No code should be committed to it, all commits should be merged by pull requests.

 ### develop

 * Principal branch with code in development.
-* No code should be committed to it, all commits should be merges of pull requests.
+* No code should be committed to it, all commits should be merged by pull requests.

 ### feature/\*